Ricigeroi/pad_lab/README.md

 ```

 ### Service High Availability
 High availability is achieved by deploying multiple instances of each microservice behind a load balancer.
-The Docker Compose setup specifies replicas for critical services like PostgreSQL to ensure redundancy and automatic failover.
+The Docker Compose setup specifies replicas for critical services like PostgreSQL and Redis to ensure redundancy and automatic failover.
+For example, PostgreSQL is deployed with three replicas using **Patroni** to manage leader election and failover.

 ### Load Balancer
-The API Gateway acts as a load balancer, distributing incoming requests evenly across multiple instances of each microservice.
+The **API Gateway** acts as a load balancer, distributing incoming requests evenly across multiple instances of each microservice.
 It also integrates circuit breakers to manage retries and prevent overloading failing services.
+The API Gateway ensures that traffic is efficiently managed and that services remain responsive under high load.

 ### Circuit Breaker
-Implemented within the API Gateway using the Polly library, the circuit breaker monitors the health of service endpoints.
+Implemented within the **API Gateway** using the **Polly** library, the circuit breaker monitors the health of service endpoints.
 After multiple failed attempts to reach a service, the circuit breaker trips, halting further attempts for a specified period to allow the service to recover.
+This mechanism prevents cascading failures and enhances system resilience.

 ### Logging and Monitoring
-- **ELK Stack**: Centralizes logs from all microservices.
-Logstash collects and processes logs, Elasticsearch indexes them, and Kibana provides a user-friendly interface for log analysis.
+- **ELK Stack**: Centralizes logs from all microservices. **Logstash** collects and processes logs, **Elasticsearch** indexes them, and **Kibana** provides a user-friendly interface for log analysis.

-- **Prometheus & Grafana**: Prometheus scrapes metrics from all services, and Grafana visualizes these metrics in real-time dashboards.
+- **Prometheus & Grafana**: **Prometheus** scrapes metrics from all services, and **Grafana** visualizes these metrics in real-time dashboards.
 Alerts can be configured in Prometheus to notify of any anomalies or issues.

+### Data Warehouse
+A separate **Data Warehouse Service** uses **Apache Airflow** to schedule and manage ETL (Extract, Transform, Load) processes.
+Data from PostgreSQL and Redis is periodically extracted, transformed to meet analytical requirements, and loaded into a centralized data warehouse (e.g., **Amazon Redshift** or **Google BigQuery**) for comprehensive analytics and reporting.

 ---